pacxx/pacxx-llvm/README.md

 # Known Issues

 - Nvidia's libdevice must be linked manually to get all math functions in device code.
+This will be fixed in a future update.
+- Atomic Operations are more or less a bad hack.
+- Missing support for constant memory regions on GPUs.
-- SLEEF fails to compile on AVX2 architectures due to missing intrinsics in llvm 6.0.
+- SLEEF fails to compile on AVX2 architectures due to missing intrinsics in llvm 6.0. (currently under investigation)
 - Documentation.
 Well yes the only available documentation on the PACXX runtime and the programming model itself is source code.

 # Want to contribute?